UPDATE: Legal Research in Germany Between Print and Electronic Media – An Overview

-Alternatively, there is the Parlamentsspiegel parliamentary database, an initiative launched by the 16 German state parliaments, which covers the federal materials published in the Bundestags- and Bundesrats-Drucksachen for approximately the same period as DIP, as well as the legislative materials of the states (see below at 2.2).
+Alternatively, there is the Parlamentsspiegel parliamentary database, an initiative launched by the 16 German state parliaments, which covers the federal materials published in the Bundestags- and Bundesrats-Drucksachen for approximately the same period as DIP, as well as the legislative materials of the states (see below at 2.2.).
 Minutes of plenary sessions of the Bundesrat are available from as early as the 1st parliamentary term.
 DIP provides access to some of the full text data from Parlamentsspiegel by linking to that information.
 In documenting printed matters at federal level, Parlamentsspiegel primarily covers Bundesrat materials, the reason being that the Bundesrat is the representation of Germany's federal states.
-A list of the federal data it covers can be found here.
+Access a list of the federal data the Bundesrat covers.
 Parlamentsspiegel is the source to use for federal law research before 2002.
 Research after that date should be conducted in DIP.
-Inquiries regarding federal legislative materials not published in DIP or Parlamentsspiegel (up to the 7th parliamentary term in 1976) can be directed to Sach- und Sprechregister des Deutschen Bundestages, the official documentation center of the German Parliament (phone no. +49-30-227 3 23 50/E-mail); materials in print and electronic formats can also be ordered from the document service of Bundesanzeiger Verlag, the Bonn-based official parliamentary and government publisher.
+Inquiries regarding federal legislative materials not published in DIP or Parlamentsspiegel (up to the seventh parliamentary term in 1976) can be directed to Sach- und Sprechregister des Deutschen Bundestages, the official documentation center of the German Parliament (phone no. +49 (0)30 227 0/E-mail); materials in print and electronic formats can also be ordered from the document service of Bundesanzeiger Verlag, the Bonn-based official parliamentary and government publisher.

-In 2007 juris, a partially government-owned legal database provider, in association with Bundesanzeiger publishers launched a fee-based Legislation Portal (Gesetzesportal).
-It provides in-depth coverage of the legislative process starting from the 15th parliamentary term.
+Juris, a partially government-owned legal database provider, provides fee-based in-depth coverage of the legislative process starting from the 15th parliamentary term.